Casey Prather: Melbourne United (2017–2018)

+The 2017 off-season saw Prather play for the Cleveland Cavaliers in the NBA Summer League.
+Believing he was on the verge of joining the Cavaliers for the season, Prather rejected an offer to return to the Perth Wildcats.
 After failing to secure an NBA contract, Prather briefly turned his attention to Europe, before instead deciding to return to Australia.
-With Perth's roster full, Melbourne United approached Prather and provided a great situation and a great opportunity to try to win another championship.
-He subsequently signed with Melbourne for the 2017–18 NBL season on August 16.
-He debuted for Melbourne in their season opener on October 5, 2017, scoring 20 points in a 99–97 win over the Adelaide 36ers.
-In the team's second game of the season on October 14 against the 36ers, Prather went down with a knee injury at the 2:35 mark of the second quarter and did not return.
-He was subsequently cleared of any serious damage two days later.
-In his return to Perth on October 20, Prather led United with 16 points and nine rebounds in an 89–84 loss to the Wildcats.
+With Perth's roster full, Prather signed with Melbourne United for the 2017–18 NBL season on August 16.

+Prather debuted for Melbourne in their season opener on October 5, 2017, scoring 20 points in a 99–97 win over the Adelaide 36ers.
 On October 28, he scored 30 points in an 87–85 loss to the Brisbane Bullets.
-On December 16, Prather went down with a dislocated elbow in the second quarter of Melbourne's 84–78 win over Illawarra Hawks.
-He was subsequently ruled out for a minimum of eight weeks.
-He was deemed fit to return to action on February 16 against the Wildcats.
-In his first game back, he scored 14 points in 16 minutes off the bench in a 97–85 win over Perth.
-United were crowned the minor premiers in 2017–18 with a first-place finish and a 20–8 record.
-In Game 1 of Melbourne's semi-final series against the fourth-seeded New Zealand Breakers, Prather scored 15 points off the bench in an 88–77 win.
-He helped Melbourne reach the NBL Grand Final with a 12-point effort in an 88–86 overtime win over the Breakers in Game 2.
-In Game 2 of the grand final series against the Adelaide 36ers, Prather had a game-high 20 points in a 110–95 loss.
-In Games 3 and 4, he scored 23 apiece.
-In Game 5, he recorded 19 points, 11 rebounds and five steals to help Melbourne clinch the championship with a 3–2 series victory over Adelaide behind a 100–82 win.
+On December 16, he suffered a dislocated elbow in the second quarter of Melbourne's 84–78 win over the Illawarra Hawks.
+He subsequently missed the next eight weeks.
+He helped United win the minor premiership and reach the NBL Grand Final.
+In game two of the grand final series against the Adelaide 36ers, Prather had a game-high 20 points in a 110–95 loss.
+He scored 23 points in both games three and four.
+In game five, he recorded 19 points, 11 rebounds and five steals in a 100–82 win to help Melbourne clinch the championship with a 3–2 series victory.
 With the win, Prather collected his third NBL championship to become the first player in NBL history to win three straight titles in his first three seasons in the league.
 In 23 games for United in 2017–18, he averaged 16.7 points, 6.0 rebounds, 2.2 assists and 1.4 steals per game.